SCRATCh-ITEA3/www/_services/self-assessment.md

 ## SecDevOps questionnaire

-Take about 10 minutes and fill out our self assessment questionnaire at https://s.surveyanyplace.com/scratchitea3 - we will share your final score and are available to discuss detailed results with you in person.
+Take about 10 minutes and fill out our self assessment questionnaire at [survey]({{ https://s.surveyanyplace.com/ }}{% link scratchitea3 %})

+ - we will share your final score and are available to discuss detailed results with you in person.